-Remove as many of the thin peels as possible.
+Rinse the chickpeas under cold running water and remove as many of the thin skins as possible.
 This step will ensure a smoother paste, that is also easier on the stomach (will cause less bloating to those who are sensitive)

 If you're not cooking your own chickpeas, simply buy a can or a box of ready-to-eat chickpeas, drain them and rinse them.
 Use 2 15 oz. cans for this recipe

 Place all the ingredients except the water into the bowl of a food processor and start blending.